-Will my boat arrive dockside at the assigned delivery time?
+Should my boat arrive dockside at the assigned delivery time?

 Generally most vessels arrive at the scheduled time given by the transport carrier.
 In such an unpredictable trade, transport companies are not however in a position to guarantee delivery times, due to potential delays with loading, clearances, bad weather along the route, engine damage and/or other problems that may occur during the voyage.

 Will my boat be secure during weather conditions and rough seas?